Fort Garland, Colorado

-Fort Garland is an unincorporated town, a post office, and a census-designated place (CDP) located in and governed by Costilla County, Colorado, United States.
+Fort Garland is an unincorporated community in Costilla County, Colorado, United States.
+For statistical purposes, the United States Census Bureau has defined that community as a census-designated place (CDP).
+At the United States Census 2020, the population of the Fort Garland CDP was 464.
 The Fort Garland post office has the ZIP Code 81133.
-At the United States Census 2010, the population of the Fort Garland CDP was 433, while the population of the 81133 ZIP Code Tabulation Area was 840 including adjacent areas.

 History

 Fort Garland was established by the US Army in June 1858 to protect settlers from the Utes in the San Luis Valley, which was then part of the New Mexico Territory.
 The fort was abandoned in 1883 following the confinement of the tribes to Indian reservation in Utah territory and Colorado.
 The Fort Garland Museum preserves some of the historic buildings from the fort.

 Geography

 Fort Garland is located at an elevation of 7936 ft in northern Costilla County.
 Fort Garland is at the crossroads of U.S. Route 160 and Colorado State Highway 159, which leads south towards Taos and Santa Fe, New Mexico.
 The town of Blanca is 4 mi west on U.S. Route 160.
 Walsenburg is 47 mi to the east, across the Sangre de Cristo Range.

 The Fort Garland CDP has an area of 0.973 km2, all land.